 The UW offers some credit courses on a "self-sustaining" basis, which means that the course is not covered by your regular tuition.
 You pay a separate fee for the course that covers the entire cost of its instruction.
 You can take these courses in addition to the regular credit limits (although carrying that many credits might not be recommended).
 These courses include Online Learning, UW Professional & Continuing Education courses, most Academic English Program (AEP) courses (ENGL 102-105), and Early Fall Start.

 In any quarter you are taking ENGL 101: Writing from Sources I (10 credits), you may only take a total of 18 credits.

 For some suggestions on how to determine what number of credits is an appropriate course load for you, see our Choosing Courses page.

 In several situations your registration may be blocked.
 If you have a registration hold, there is a link from Web Registration where you can find out which office has placed the hold.
 Below are some of the more common reasons:

 You are expected to declare a major by the time you have earned 105 credits and completed 5 quarters.
 If you have not done so, a hold will be placed on your registration.
 This hold can be cleared in one of two ways: 1) by declaring your major, or 2) receiving a premajor extension.
 A premajor extension may be granted by an academic adviser or academic advising office upon a direct request from you.
 You will likely be granted a premajor extension if it is clear that you have a major in mind and that you are within one or two quarters of being able to declare that major.
-If the major is competitive, your plan must also include a non-competitive alternative major that you are within one or two quarters of being able to declare.
+If the major is capacity-constrained, your plan must also include a non-capacity-constrained alternative major that you are within one or two quarters of being able to declare.